jwilder/docker-register/README.md

 There are a few simplications that were made:

-* *Containers can only expose one port* - This is a simplification but if the container `EXPOSE`s multiple ports, it won't be registered in etcd.
 * *Exposed ports must be unique to the service* - Each container must expose it's service on a unique port.
 For example, if you have two different backend web services and they both expose their service over port 80, then one will need to use a port 80 and the other a different port.